FreeTAKTeam/FreeTAKServer-User-Docs/docs/index.md

 We are FreeTAKTeam, a group of individuals passionate about democratizing Situational Awareness through the power of technology.
 Read our [manifesto](About/Manifesto.md).

+### Get help!
+We have create a customized AI that can answer to most of your questions! check the Pirate Parrot here: https://bit.ly/FTSPirateParrot

 ### FreeTAKTeam YouTube channel
 We have created the [FreeTAKTeam YouTube channel is @freetakteam](https://www.youtube.com/@freetakteam) with tutorials, use cases, and more.